Cédric Yambéré

-Cédric Yambéré (born 6 November 1990) is a professional footballer who plays as a centre-back for Championnat National 2 club Bordeaux.
+Cédric Yambéré (born 6 November 1990) is a professional footballer who plays as a centre-back.
 Born in France, he plays for the Central African Republic national team.

 Club career

 Bordeaux

 Yambéré joined Girondins de Bordeaux in January 2013 from US Lormont.
 He made his Ligue 1 debut at 25 October 2014 against Paris Saint-Germain playing the full game in a 3–0 away defeat.

 Anzhi Makhachkala (loan)

 On 13 July 2016, he joined the Russian club Anzhi Makhachkala for the 2016–17 season on loan.

 APOEL (loan)

 On 24 January 2017, he moved on loan to Cypriot First Division champions APOEL until the end of the 2016–17 season.
 He made his official debut on 11 February 2017, playing the full 90 minutes in APOEL's 1–0 away victory against Karmiotissa in the league.
 He scored his first official goal on 23 April 2017, netting a late equalizer in APOEL's 1–1 home draw against Anorthosis.